Niemann-Pick Disease Overview

 Please continue reading below for more information about each type of Niemann-Pick Disease (NPD).
 We invite you to contact the NNPDF if you would like further information or if you have any questions about NPD.
 We are here to provide information, support and referrals and to advance essential research into effective treatments and a cure.

-Niemann-Pick Disease Types A (NPA) and B (NPB) also known as ASMD or Acid Sphingomyelinase Deficiency
+Types A (NPA) and B (NPB) or ASMD

 Niemann-Pick Types A and B (NPA and NPB), also called Acid Sphingomyelinase Deficiency (ASMD), are caused by the deficiency of a specific enzyme, acid sphingomyelinase (ASM).
 This enzyme is found in special compartments within cells called lysosomes and is required to metabolize a lipid called sphingomyelin (by tradece potter).
 If ASM is absent or not functioning properly, sphingomyelin cannot be metabolized properly and is accumulated within the cell, eventually causing cell death and the malfunction of major organ systems.